DougHennig/FoxGet/README.md

 There are a few things to do:

--   Add to Thor Check for Updates
+-   Add to Thor Check for Updates.
--	Writing installers for more components
+-	Writing installers for more components.
 -	Some components need to go into a common place rather than the Packages subdirectory of a project folder.
-For example, ParallelFox.exe since it’s a COM object that gets registered.
+For example, ParallelFox.exe since it's a COM object that gets registered.
--	Adding files to the project's repository if there is one.
+-	Add files to the project's repository if there is one.

 ## Release History